 Hey Habr!
 I present to your attention a translation of an article from APC magazine.

-This article covers the complete installation of the Linux operating environment along with the graphical desktop environment on Android devices.
+This article covers the complete installation of the operating environment.
+Linux along with the graphical desktop environment on Android-devices.

-One of the key technologies that many of the Linux systems on Android use is pRoot.
-This is a userspace implementation of the chroot utility that is very popular on Linux desktops and servers.
-However, the chroot tool requires root user authority, which is not available by default on Android. pRoot, on the other hand, gives this advantage by establishing a directory affinity.
+One of the key technologies that many of the systems use Linux + AndroidIs This is a user-space implementation of the chroot utility, which is very popular on desktop systems and servers.
+LinuxHowever, the chroot tool requires root user privileges, which are not available by default on Android. pRoot provides this advantage by establishing a directory binding.

-Linux terminals
+terminals Linux

 Set the login and password for the distribution and VNC in UserLAnd.

-Linux on Android
+Linux + Android

 As mentioned earlier, the software packages we will be installing run in user space.

-The second option is to install a server designed specifically for Android devices.
-Some servers are available on the Play Store in paid and free versions.
-Before installing, you need to check if the chosen option is supported, or at least works with the Linux for Android software package that you are going to install.
-We preferred the X-Server system, and therefore used the XServer XSDL software package ( link).
+The second option is to install a server designed specifically for devices based on AndroidSome servers are available on the Play Store in both free and paid versions.
+Before installing, you should check whether the chosen option is supported or at least works with the Linux software package you're using.
+Android, which you are about to install.
+We preferred the X-Server system, and therefore used the XServer XSDL software package ().
 This article will describe the installation process for this server, although it may differ slightly if you have another application installed or if you are using VNC.

 System Selection

-As in the case of X-Servers, there are several applications in the Play Store for installing distributions of the Linux system.
-Here, as well as with Termux, we will focus on options that do not require root access, which in turn involves a certain degree of risk.
-These applications provide all the functionality that most users need while keeping your data safe.
+As with X-Servers, there are several applications in the Play Store for installing system distributions.
+LinuxHere, as with Termux, we'll focus on options that don't require root privileges, which in turn carries a certain degree of risk.
+These apps provide all the functionality most users need while keeping your data secure.
 Below are examples of such apps in the Play Store:

-β€” UserLAND: A very popular choice of users.
-The application includes a set of common distributions: Debian, Ubuntu, Arch and Kali.
-Curiously, despite the lack of RPM-based options, UserLAnd includes Alpine Linux for devices with less memory.
+: a very popular choice among users.
+The application includes a range of common distributions: Debian, Ubuntu, Arch, and Kali.
+Interestingly, despite the lack of RPM-based options, UserLAnd includes Alpine.
+Linux for devices with less memory.

-β€” anlinux: This application helps in installing one or more lists of large distributions and can include Ubuntu/Debian, Fedora/CentOS, openSUSE and even Kali.
-There you can also choose low-cost desktop options: Xfce4, MATE, LXQtand LXDE.
-It requires Termux to be installed, and the Android operating system must be from 5.0 and higher.
+: This application helps in installing one or more large distribution lists and may include Ubuntu/Debian, Fedora/ CentOS, openSUSE, and even Kali.
+There are also low-cost desktop options available: Xfce4, MATE, LXQt, and LXDE.
+Termux is required for operation, and the operating system Android must be 5.0 or higher.

-β€” Andronix very similar to AnLinux.
-Possibly better designed than the previous application, but supports fewer distributions.
+very similar to AnLinux.
+It may have a better design than the previous application, but it supports fewer distributions.

-β€” GNURoot WheezyX: This project started as a variant of Linux on Android and was developed for open source software.
-As the name suggests, it focuses on Debian distributions, while the 'X' at the end means that the application is graphical desktop oriented.
-And despite the fact that the creators stopped development of the project for the sake of UserLAnd, GNURoot WheezyX is still available on the Play Store if anyone needs it.
+: This project started as a variant Linux + Android and was developed for open source software.
+As the name suggests, it focuses on distributions.
+Debian, while the 'X' at the end indicates that the app is graphical desktop-oriented.
+And although the creators stopped developing the project in favor of UserLAnd, GNURoot WheezyX is still available on the Play Store if anyone needs it.

 Application UserLand

-Download the app from Google Play or F-Droid ( link) on Android OS.
-It installs like any other application - nothing special needs to be done here.
-After that, launch it from the application drawer.
+Download the app from Google Play or F-Droid () on OS AndroidIt installs like any other app—nothing special required.
+Afterward, launch it from the app drawer.

 The first thing you will see there is a list of distributions.
 At the end, you can find a couple of desktop options: LXDE and Xfce4.
 Rounding it out is the Firefox app, a couple of games, and a few office utilities: GIMP, Inkscape, and LibreOffice.
 This tab is called Applications.
 It is designed to install applications.